 Scottish Environment LINK’s Track Changes report gives evidence of the widespread damage caused by tracks built under Permitted Development Rights, which provide exemptions from the normal planning process.
 It was produced as part of our campaign to persuade the Scottish Government to remove these rights and so enable proper public scrutiny of any future tracks, and follows a public appeal by nine of Scotland’s leading environmental organisations.

 Following the campaign, from December 2014 all landowners have had to give prior notification to local authorities of their intention to construct new hill tracks or carry out improvements of existing tracks.
 They still don’t need to apply for full planning permission so tracks can’t be refused permission, but it’s hoped that the need for prior notification will improve construction standards.
 The LINK Hilltracks group has been monitoring local authority planning websites looking for new proposals and expressing concerns or giving comments on specific tracks.
-In addition, we have participated as stakeholders in a government review of the prior notification process and are awaiting the report of that review.

 We now need help in assessing whether this prior notification process is effective in improving the standard of tracks and their impact on the environment and landscape.
 We also need to know if there are still new tracks appearing which have not gone through any planning process at all.